Sergiu Hart: Honors and awards

 In 2012, he was invited to give the Algorithms, Combinatorics, and Optimization (ACO) Distinguished Lecture at Georgia Institute of Technology.

 In 2013, he was invited to give the Don Patinkin Lecture at the Israeli Economic Association.

-From 2000 to 2005, he became a member of the First Council of the Game Theory Society.

-From 2005 to 2006, he became the president of the Israel Mathematical Union.
+From 2005 to 2006, he served as President of the Israel Mathematical Union.

-From 2006 to 2008, he became the executive vice-president of the Game Theory Society.
+From 2006 to 2008, he served as Executive Vice President of the Game Theory Society.

-From 2008 to 2010, he became the president of the Game Theory Society.
+From 2008 to 2010, he served as President of the Game Theory Society.

-From 1991 to 2007, he became the member of the Academic Committee, Center for the Study of Rationality, The Hebrew University of Jerusalem.

-From 2020, he became the member of the Academic Committee, Center for the Study of Rationality, The Hebrew University of Jerusalem.